cartheur/ideal/README.md

 ## Why self-programming is important?

-There are profound theoretical reasons why self-programming is decisive to achieve artificial intelligence.
-Page 45 will refer you to some articles that elaborate on these reasons, specifically coming from the theory of enaction.
+There are profound theoretical reasons why self-programming is decisive to achieve artificial intelligence. §4.5 will refer you to some articles that elaborate on these reasons, specifically coming from the theory of enaction.

 Nevertheless, we can already give a simple and intuitive answer.
 If we build two identical robots, it would be no fun if these two robots generated similar behaviors in the same circumstances.
 As they develop, we would like them to assess situations differently, make different choices, and carry out different behaviors.
 Only when we see these significant behavioral differences emerge will we be willing to consider each robot as an intelligent being as opposed to a mere automaton.

 Since assessing the situation, making choices, and carrying out behaviors is the role of programs, we will only manage to make significant behavioral differences emerge autonomously if the robot can program itself autonomously.

 Of course, defining "significant behavioral differences" is challenging.
-We recorded Video 41 to give an example.
-It was already presented in the IDEAL MOOC home page, but we invite you to watch it again.
+We recorded Video 4.1 to give an example.

 [VIDEO](https://www.youtube.com/watch?v=91kKzybt8XY&t=2s)
-Video 41: Example of self-programming.
+Video 4.1: Example of self-programming.
 These two agents implement the same initial algorithm.
 Yet, because they go through different individual experiences, they find different strategies to catch a prey.

 As has already been said, self-programming raises many questions.